arillso/ansible.ntp/README.md

 ### Windows

-Specifies whether the time server is configured via Windows GPO so that it is not permanently overwritten.
+Specifies if the time server is configured via Windows GPO so that it is not permanently overwritten.

 #### GPO